sta210-fa20/website/content/syllabus/index.md

 ### Participation

-The participation cmoponent of the grade will be based on two components:
+The participation component of the grade will be based on two components:

 - **Participating in lecture.** This includes watching the lecture content videos and completing the Application Exercises (AEs) from the corresponding live lecture session.
 AEs are due on GitHub within one week of the live lecture.
 AEs will graded based on making a good-faith effort on the activity.
 You will receive full credit for this portion of the participation grade if you watch the lecture content video and complete the AE in a timely manner for at least 80% of the lectures.